-The behavior of real machines deviates from these idealizations, but the assumption of such perfect behavior provides a useful first approximation of how the real world works.
+The behavior of real machines deviates from these idealizations.
+The assumption of such perfect behavior provides a useful first approximation of how the real world works.

-Adiabatic heating and cooling
+Adiabatic Heating and Cooling

 Such temperature changes can be quantified using the ideal gas law or the hydrostatic equation for atmospheric processes.

 In practice, no process is truly an adiabatic process.
-Many processes depend on a large difference in time scales of the process of interest and the dissipation rate of thermal energy through a system boundary, and â € <â €
+Many processes depend on a massive difference in time scales of the process of interest.
+They also rely on the rate of heat energy dissipation across a system boundary.